rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     13.751 ms
     11  8.8.8.8  12.080 ms  15.694 ms  14.635 ms

 Here we can see that we'll have to make 11 hops to reach our destination.
 I'm only going to detail one of these hops in addition to those fields in the packet header that are prone to change.
-In this example, our workstation whipporwill (172.30.16.28) is going to make a DNS lookup from google's DNS server at 8.8.8.8.
+In this example, our workstation **whippoorwill** (172.30.16.28) is going to make a DNS lookup from google's DNS server at 8.8.8.8.
 Here's our packet.

-(Note: This is a UDP packet, so the Transport Layer is significantly shorter, consisting only of a Source Port, Destination Port, Header Length, and optional Checksum.)
+**Note:** This is a UDP packet, so the transport layer is significantly shorter, consisting only of a Source Port, Destination Port, Header Length, and optional Checksum.

     00000000001000100110101110111100  -- 802.3 Header
     10001110010100111110000011001011